 An example of one such court case is THOMAS MATTHEWS v.
 JOSHUA WADE ET UX, Supreme Court of Appeals of West Virginia, January Term, 1868.

 This court case involved a child named Anne Sidney (b.
 9/10/1861).
-After emancipation, Anne's grandmother petitioned the court for custody of Anne.
+After emancipation, and following the death of Anne's mother, Anne's maternal grandmother petitioned the court for custody of Anne.
 Anne, her mother Sidney, and the grandmother had all been enslaved by Thomas Matthews of Greenbrier County.
 Thomas Matthews and his wife had kept Anne following emancipation and wanted to continue to keep her.
 Anne was age 6 at the time of the filing of the petition.
 The Matthews claimed that Anne's mother, Sidney, had, on her death bed, asked them to raise the child.
 The grandmother maintained that under the laws of the State (& following emancipation) the disposition of the child was with the mother & after the death of the mother it passed to the grandmother.
 The lower court agreed with the grandmother and granted her custody of the child.
 The former slave owner, Thomas Matthews, brought the case to the Supreme Court.

 The Supreme Court found that Anne's mother died when Anne was two months old and at a time when the mother, the child, & the grandmother were enslaved by the Matthews.
 The court found that the mother, on her deathbed had asked the Matthews to take care of her child.
 They found that the grandmother left the area & did not return until 1866 (when the child was five years old).
 They opined that the Matthews had raised Anne as if she were their own.
 The child, the court said, was "highly intelligent and good looking".
 They felt that although the grandmother was an industrious and hard working woman who was a member in good standing of the Methodist Episcopal Church (and married to a man of good moral character who owned a wagon and two horses and some other property) she was not able to raise the child in the manner in which the Matthews would raise her.
 The grandmother and her new husband, the court said, were "not as capable of providing for her physical wants or moral or intellectual education as (the former enslaver, Matthews and his wife)".
 The Supreme Court awarded the custody of the child to the Matthews.